What Is Sprawl Development?

 Preventing Sprawl Development

-With extensive studies and reports leading to the conclusion that sprawl has a negative impact, the question remains of why are developers still building sprawl neighborhoods?
+With extensive studies and reports leading to the conclusion that sprawl has a negative impact, the question remains of why are developers still building sprawl?
 An article in The Atlantic delves further into this question about the continued use of sprawling development even with substantial evidence against it.
+And our At Risk: The Bay Area Greenbelt report is is the definitive research on the farms, ranches, and natural areas at risk of being lost forever to sprawl development.